 I believe in myself… finally.
 It hasn’t always been this way.
 Life was this strange existence that I could never quite figure a way to get through.
 Well, that was to the outside world.
-Life in my own world made perfect sense, especially as a young girl, but that changed as the years went by and self-doubt began to creep in.
+Life in my own world made perfect sense — especially as a young girl — but that changed as the years went by and self-doubt began to creep in.

-Putting back together the missing parts of myself that had been lost or buried under the layers of chameleon masks, took an enormous amount of effort.
+Putting back together the missing parts of myself that had been lost and buried under the layers of chameleon masks, took an enormous amount of effort.
 The years of pretending what the world expected me to be had taken its toll.
 I had been broken from painful moments in time, lost in the ocean of despair of never believing that anyone would truly understand me and the loneliness that had crept in from the lost friendships where I could never understand the dynamics.
 The constant pretending was actually causing me more harm than good in the end.
 Heading towards 40 I had resigned myself to being an outsider, a loner and lost.

 Finally I could stop hurting myself, blaming myself for not fitting in.
 I didn’t need to fit in; I just needed to find my tribe.
 And that I did.

 So for autistic pride day, this day is not just about celebrating me but celebrating all the people in my tribe and for finding you.
-It has been eight years now, but it has been some of the most fulfilling and self-accepting years of my life.
-No longer do I feel isolated and alone, no longer do I feel an outsider but accepted and respected for the person I am.
+It has been nine years now, but it has been some of the most fulfilling and self-accepting years of my life.
+No longer do I feel isolated and alone, no longer do I feel an outsider, but accepted and respected for the person I am.

 To all my fellow autistics, my tribe… thank you for waiting for me to find you.
-And to the future I now wait with my tribe, ready to welcome you and embrace you into a place where you can truly and unashamedly be you.
+And to the future I now wait with my tribe, ready to welcome you, and embrace you into a place where you can truly and unashamedly be you.

 About Barb Cook